-Sometimes, the content I want to create and the content people are searching for overlap, but from a business perspective, creating content with more explicit demand is always better than not.
+Sometimes, the content I want to create and the content people are searching for overlap, but more often than not, they don’t.

 In short, although I’m thrilled with the flexibility and income niche websites have afforded me, it’s not exactly what I want to do.

 And truly, I don’t know if I would have known this without trying it for years!

 Plus, desires evolve, and over the years, my desires have evolved to want to write more about topics that inspire me, whether or not I can find clear demand for them within search engine data.

 Likewise, I think you should be prepared to be flexible with your desires, especially at the beginning of your journey to avoid mimesis, understanding that there are no guarantees in life, and finding your true desires is a moving target.